4 Questions to Ask When You Inherit a House

 1. “What will I do with the house?”

 The first thing you need to ask yourself, and possibly anyone involved (i.e. siblings, spouse) is what to do with the house once you’ve inherited it.
 There are basically three options here:

 - Rent it out

 Each option depends entirely on your unique circumstance.
-For example, if you inherit a house with a mortgage that you can’t afford, your only option may be to sell it (or rent it out, depending on how soon you can find renters in your area).
+For example, if you inherit a house with a mortgage that you can’t afford, your only option may be to sell it.
+Another option may be to rent it out.

 If you have siblings, you may need to consult with them to determine the best solution.
 While you might want to move in, your sibling(s) may want to sell it instead and split the profits and move on.

 2. “What do I need to know about taxes?”

 The good news is that when you inherit a home, you receive a stepped-up basis for taxes.
 This means that you receive the home at the current fair market value of the home.
 In other words, if your parents bought a home for $100,000 and you inherited it at $700,000 (slightly under Seattle’s current average housing cost), you only pay capital gains on the difference between the home’s value from when you inherited it and when you decide to sell it.

 Why is this a good thing?
 Well, if there wasn’t a step-up provision, you’d be responsible for the capital gains on the difference between $100,000 and $700,000, or $600,000.